Counselling services

 Typically, PTSD from abuse requires more treatment, but that does not mean it is incurable.
 You can recover from PTSD due to abuse and go on to live a better, healthier life.

 In an abusive relationship, abuse tends to occur in a cycle.
-It starts with building tension, followed by the abusive incident, and then periods of reconciliation and calmness or false normalcy (AKA. the honeymoon phase).
+It starts with building tension, followed by the abusive incident, and then periods of reconciliation, calmness or false normalcy (AKA. the honeymoon phase).
 This cycle can make it difficult for victims to seek help.
-Abusers may promise the abuse will never happen again, but it almost always does and the cycle of abuse continues.
+Abusers may promise the abuse will never happen again, but it almost always does, and the cycle of abuse continues.

 If you’re in an abusive relationship, it’s important to seek help, even when things seem calm.
 Abusers will almost always repeat their abusive behaviour unless they have undergone extensive therapy themselves.